This article was last updated on November 2017

 Part of the Supreme Court’s ruling in June 2012 dealt with the expansion of Medicaid benefits.
 Medicaid has been around in some form since 1965, and it’s been through several changes to help make it more beneficial to low-income and low-resource families.
 Not everyone who earns less than the poverty line qualifies for Medicaid, but most do.
 Medicaid was designed to help people who couldn’t afford insurance get the care they needed.

 With the expansion of Medicaid under the Affordable Care Act, more people now have access to this longstanding government program.
-Instead of helping only those who fall below the federal poverty level, Medicaid now may help more than 15.9 million additional people.
+Since the expansion took effect, Medicaid has added 16.4 million people to its ranks (including those enrolled in CHIP).
 These people are the ones who may not have been able to afford insurance but also didn’t qualify for Medicaid under the old guidelines.
 Obamacare seeks to close the gap on the number of people who can’t afford insurance.
 Medicaid expansion includes wider coverage, new and better benefits, fraud prevention, cost reduction and better care for those who participate.

 The Affordable Care Act also seeks to reform Medicare in terms of available benefits and consumer protection.
 Now, people who enroll in Medicare will receive the same benefits as those who enroll in other forms of insurance.
 This means that they can expect better treatment, better coverage, more widely available healthcare options and other reforms to increase Medicare’s effectiveness.